SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param str enrollmentTypeId: The enrollment type ID of the enrollment.
     :param dict enrollmentFlags: The enrollment custom flags.
     :param dict requestData: The enrollment data related to the enrollment itself.
-    :param dict biometricData: The enrollment biometric data, this can be partial data.
+    :param list biometricData: The enrollment biometric data, this can be partial data.
     :param dict biographicData: The enrollment biographic data.
-    :param dict documentData: The enrollment biometric data, this can be partial data.
+    :param list documentData: The enrollment biometric data, this can be partial data.
     :param string transactionID: The client generated transactionID.
     :return: a status indicating success or error.